Interview with Riccardo Delleani, CEO Sparkle

 FROM THE PAST TO THE FUTURE

-Delleani: “ Everything started in 1921.
-So almost 100 hundred years ago,,,,,when Italian immigrants in the south of America put together money to build this cable, going directly to italy, to make phone calls to their relatives.
+Delleani: « Everything started in 1921.
+So almost hundred years ago... when Italian immigrants in the south of America put together money to build this cable, going directly to italy, to make phone calls to their relatives.

 From then on, we built up an incredible company, one of the biggest and largest companies in international telecommunications.
 We were the first to use satellite for telecommunications, we had the chance to be the first provider giving a complete IP (= Internet Protocol), so internet based technology.
 A nice story with also a new story to come... »